ubc-library-rc/rdm/content/05-2_Advanced_Deposit.md

 ### *1*{: .circle .circle-blue} &nbsp;DOI
 {: .no_toc}

-A **a DOI (Digital Object Identifier)** is assigned to the dataset by Borealis when the first Draft is created.
+A **a DOI (Digital Object Identifier)** is assigned to the dataset by Borealis when the first draft is created.
 Once the dataset is **Published**, anyone can use the DOI link to find it.
-While the dataset is still **unpublished**, the DOI can only be used by Dataverse *account holders* with permission to view that Dataverse.
+While the dataset is still **unpublished**, the DOI can only be used by Dataverse *account holders* with permission to view that dataset.

 Use DOIs in citations, publications, on your personal/research group websites--anywhere you want the link to your data stable over time.
 {: .note}